SEL2201 : Writing the Renaissance

 Assessment Rationale And Relationship

-The mid-module assessment requires students to select a pithy quasi-proverbial quotation (‘commonplace’) from one of the set-texts and to show how it illuminates some aspect of that text.
-It helps students to use their close-reading and analytic-organisational skills and prepares them to do better in the longer end-of-module assessment, which is a traditional take-home paper.
+The mid-module assessment asks students to explain a pithy quotation from one of the set-texts and to show how it illuminates some aspect of that text.
+It helps students to use their close-reading and analytic-organisational skills, and asks them to think through the organisation of an argument based on close textual analysis.
+That prepares them to do better in the longer end-of-module assessment, which is a take-home essay paper.